 You might be looking at a manufacturing date instead of an expiration date.
 Cosmetic companies like to put manufacturing dates so consumers know they are getting a fresh product.
 But wait, isn’t that what an expiration date is for?
 This is where things will get a little confusing, but bear with me.

-Some cosmetic products put both the manufacturing and expiration date of their products, which indicates the shelf life of the product.
-You can read more about it in here.
-On food, for example, a jar of peanut butter, an expiration date on a jar of peanut butter is the last day the product can be consumed.
+Some cosmetic products put both the manufacturing and expiration dates of their products, which indicates the shelf life of the product.
+You can read more about it here.
+On food, for example, a jar of peanut butter, the expiration date on a jar of peanut butter is the last day the product can be consumed.
 You wouldn’t want to buy a product that is super close to the expiration date because you’ll have less time to store it, you must eat it immediately.
 But that’s not the same with beauty products.